 Music parody creator Bart has over 10 million followers and his CPM rates allow him to charge around $100,000 for a video and makeup YouTuber and beauty vlogger Gigi Gorgeous can earn a similar amount for brand cross-promotions.

-By comparison popular pint-size American family toy reviewer Ryan from Ryans Toys Review is 3rd in the list of top 100 watched YouTube channels online.
+By comparison popular pint-sized American family toy reviewer Ryan from Ryans Toys Review is 3rd in the list of top 100 watched YouTube channels online.

 The YouTube influencer may be only small however an average monthly amount of 531,294,000 views allows for estimated monthly earnings to be around the $172k to $2.8 million marks based on Social Blade’s estimates